-Product positioning is a marketing effort to improve sales by targeting a product to a specific group, by channeling a message that highlights its benefits and unique features.
+Product positioning is a marketing effort to improve sales by targeting a product to a specific group by channelling a message that highlights its benefits and unique features.
 Essentially, it can be defined as how a product appears in the minds of potential customers, comparing to its competition.
 Positioning products can be the difference between a product succeeding or failing in the market.

 What is Product Positioning?

-Product positioning aims to make your product occupy a distinct place in the market and in the mind of the customer.
+Product positioning aims to make your product occupy not only a distinct place in the market but also the mind of the customer.
 It’s basically how consumers understand what your product has to offer and how it differs from the main competitors.
 It’s a battle for the mind of the consumer, where the goal is to become the ‘top of mind’ product for a specific target market.